microsoft/vscode-docs/docs/java/java-project.md

 > **Note**: Although the Java language server requires JDK version 11 or above to run, this is **NOT** a requirement to your project's runtime.

-The easiest way for you to configure JDK is to use Java Runtime Configuration wizard.
-You can launch the wizard by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and typing the command **Java: Configure Java Runtime**.
+The easiest way for you to configure the JDK is to use the Java Runtime Configuration wizard.
+You can launch the wizard by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and typing the command **Java: Configure Java Runtime**, which will bring up the configuration user interface shown below.

 ![JDK Configuration](images/java-tutorial/jdk-configuration.png)